 Concentrating in American Studies

 American Studies is an interdisciplinary concentration that is innovative and creative, offering new answers to complex questions about American society, cultures, and experiences.
-Across the country, and at Brown, American Studies has often been the home for the study of race, ethnicity, gender and sexuality.
-In the academic year 2013-2014, the Department of American Studies will have two concentrations, one in Ethnic Studies and one in American studies.
+Across the country, and at Brown, American Studies has often been the home for the study of race, ethnicity, gender, and sexuality.

 While race and ethnicity continue to be fundamental interests for American Studies, there are exciting new themes and approaches in our work that merit special attention.
 Each concentrator develops an individualized program of study of ten upper-level courses with a particular focus in consultation with a faculty adviser by using these themes and approaches that define our curriculum.
 In the senior year, students may write an honors thesis, which can take a variety of forms, for example, an essay, a website, or a study that integrates quantitative research.